richb-hanover/LymeHousingSurvey2025/README.md

 The data was exported as CSV from Google, then massaged to:

-1. (If needed) Add a header row to give each of the columns a name.
-   Format first row to remove wrap.
-2. Add a second column (becomes Column B) with "Response" in line 1 and numbering each of the rows incrementally
+1. Add a column (becomes Column B) to hold the response number.
+Add "1" in the first row, and numbering each of the rows incrementally
+2. Use _src/data/headings.txt_ to replace the headings in the first line of the CSV file
-3. For the manually-entered rows, remove the [###] from the final question.
+3. For the manually-entered data, remove the [###] from the final question.
 4. Synchronize the response numbers?
 (No - just start the paper versions at the next one after the final electronic entry)
 5. Convert the CSV to JSON using [http://www.convertcsv.com/csv-to-json.htm](http://www.convertcsv.com/csv-to-json.htm)
   - Select file to upload (copy/paste or use upload)